slacgismo/gismo-cloud-deploy/README.md

 </tr>
 </table>

-This project is to build a `gismo-cloud-deploy` tool designed to execute time-consuming computation on multiple AWS EC2 instances in parallel.
+This project is to build a `gismo-cloud-deploy` tool that designed to execute time-consuming computation on multiple AWS EC2 instances in parallel.
 The tool containerizes users' custom scripts into docker images, and it utilizes `Kubernetes` (AWS EKS) horizontal scaling and vertical scaling features to distribute those images evenly among generated instances.

 Since this project uses many cloud services of AWS, an extra automation tool operates AWS services on the user's local machine through SSH.
 The automation tool `mainmenu` can generate a new EC2 bastion.
 Through the generated EC2 bastion, it creates EKS cluster and run `gismo-cloud-deploy` tool.
 Please see the [System diagram](#system-diagram) for more details.

 ---

 ## Install & Setup